 303-980-7300 (Non-emergency Dispatch)

-What is the odor coming from the wastewater treatment plant?about 2 months ago
+What is the odor coming from the wastewater treatment plant?8 months ago

 The odors that you are smelling are from the Coors process wastewater treatment plant.
 The plant treats wastewater from the brewery, not sewage, although that's not a distinction that's easy to make based on the smell.
 The City does not operate the plant, contribute wastewater to the plant, or regulate the plant - it is, in fact, located outside the city.
 Coors does operate an odor hotline to receive complaints related to the plants.
 Coors also has a smaller plant that treats sewage from Golden under a contract with the City.
 The plant is tucked into the brewery complex and has not historically had odor issues.